qcscine/molassembler/documentation/source/working_with_molecules.rst

 algorithms throw out obviously impossible permutations (yielding stereocenters with no possible assignments) or with the library's spatial modeling in conformer generation.

+Information about a Molecule can be obtained from its constituting graph and stereocenter list classes, but editing is centralized at the Molecule interface since graph and stereocenter changes force a full re-ranking of all atoms.

 Conformer generation